arc-l/rvg/README.md

 ## <a name="intro"></a>Introduction
 ### <a name="rvg"></a>What does a rotation-stacked visibility graph (RVG) do?
 RVG constructs a layered visibility graph over multiple discrete orientations, allowing efficient, high-quality path planning for polygonal robots with both translation and rotation in 2D environments.
 It maintains completeness and asymptotic optimality while enabling rapid queries across diverse planning scenarios.
-The video below illustrates how RVG works.
+The video below (with narrations) illustrates how RVG works.

 https://github.com/user-attachments/assets/e8292aab-cb14-4794-8171-dd2f7ae271db